bb-io/MemoQ/README.md

 ## Feedback

-Feedback to our implementation of MemoQ is always very welcome.
-Reach out to us using the established channels or create an issue.
+Feedback to our implementation of memoQ is always very welcome.
+Reach out to us using the [established channels](https://www.blackbird.io/), or create an issue.

 <!-- end docs -->